-The Oil and Gas Authority’s (OGA) report “UK Oil and Gas: Reserves and Resources ” shows that overall remaining recoverable reserves and resources range between 10 to 20 billion barrels of oil equivalent (boe) as at end 2016
+The Oil and Gas Authority’s (OGA) ‘UK Oil and Gas: Reserves and Resources’ report published in July 2019, shows that overall remaining recoverable reserves and resources range from 10 to 20 billion barrels plus of oil equivalent, as at the end of 2018.

 The findings of the report include:

 - The UK’s petroleum reserves remain at a significant level.
 The OGA’s estimate for proven and probable (2P) UK reserves as at end 2018 is 5.5 billion boe, slightly higher than as at end 2017 despite a year’s production.
 On the basis of current production projections, this could sustain production from the UKCS for another 20 years or more.

 • In 2018, 680 million boe (mmboe) were added to 2P reserves and about 600 mmboe were produced which equates to a reserve replacement ratio of 115%.
 225 mmboe were matured by the granting of consent to new field developments, about 250 mmboe as a result of consent to field development plan addenda, and about 205 mmboe as a result of other infield activities, improved field performance and field-life extensions.
 The limited rate of replacement of proven and probable reserves by resource maturation from new field developments remains a key concern.

 • The UK’s contingent resource level is significant with a central estimate of discovered undeveloped resources of 7.5 billion boe.
 Much of this resource is in mature developed areas and under consideration for development.
 The maturation of contingent resources presents a significant opportunity for the continued development of the UK’s petroleum resources.
 This will require substantial investment in both new field developments and incremental projects.

 • In aggregate, UKCS petroleum reserves and discovered resources are both approximately 70% oil and 30% gas, when expressed in oil equivalent terms.